JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 ## Support in IDEs

-> K2 Kotlin mode is in [Alpha](components-stability.md#stability-levels-explained) and enabling it is optional.
-The
+> K2 mode is in [Beta](components-stability.md#stability-levels-explained) and enabling it is optional.
-> performance and stability of code highlighting and code completion have been improved, but not all IDE features are
+> We are working on stability and code analysis improvements, but not all IDE features are
 > supported yet.
 >
 {type="warning"}